 The Epidemiology Department appoints a faculty advisor who is working in an area related to the student's field of research interest.
 The advisor provides the student with academic guidance, information, and general assistance.
-For students in the Ph.D., SM2, and SM1 SO degrees the advisor may serve as research mentor on the thesis.
-The advisor and the advisee must meet at least twice during the academic year (timelines will vary depending on the program) to discuss the student's proposed course of study and any procedural or personal issues relevant to the student's academic experience.
-The advisor's approval on the student's enrollment record is required and indicates that the course in which the student has enrolled are appropriate for the successful completion of the program.
+For students in the Ph.D. and SM2 programs, your advisor may serve as a research mentor on the thesis.
+It is recommended that students meet with their advisor each semester, to discuss the student's proposed course of study and any procedural or personal issues relevant to the student's academic experience.
+The advisor's approval on the student's enrollment record is required and indicates that the course in which the student has enrolled is appropriate for the successful completion of the program.
 If the student's advisor is not available, contact the Assistant Director of Graduate Studies.
 For more information on advising, refer to the Harvard T.H.
 Chan School of Public Health Student Handbook.